RafaMMas/IberianFishHSMs/README.md

 <div style="text-align: justify;">

-`ListModels` output values can be use directly within `PredictHabitatSuitability` to carry out habitat evaluations.
+`ListModels` output values can be used directly within `PredictHabitatSuitability` to carry out habitat evaluations.
 In particular, `$Codes` contains the names used to store and internally call the available microhabitat suitability models.